 Opportunity: Marine spatial planning needs to sufficiently balance multiple uses while providing the capacity for adaptation if unanticipated uses arise to meet clean energy goals. be done in a way that shows “enough” ocean space to achieve clean energy goals.
 There needs to be an explicit role and opportunity for energy developers to provide information and engage (formal, and informal opportunities as well)

+Opportunity: MSP doesn’t have to mean mapping.
+NCCOS was spatial suitability with red/yellow/green, but MSP can just be a gathering of data that has a spatial component, and planning around it via setting responsible siting criteria that are specific to a geographic resource of value.
+You can set expectations without maps (but can you know if there are yes areas left?)

 Question: What are the clean energy goals for FOSW (or other marine renewable energy) (e.g., like goals set by CA and NY)?
 How does this relate to the Oregon Energy Strategy renewable energy source scenarios currently in development?

 Question: Could those clean energy goals for FOSW be phased in over time (e.g., a pilot phase, a mid scale phase, and a full scale phase)?
 The California Coastal Commission’s California Offshore Wind and Fisheries 7(c) Working Working Group may have some examples.